It’s time for Artemis II to break Apollo 13’s distance record. What to know about the moon flyby - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Commander Jim Lovell, Fred Haise and Jack Swigert reached a maximum 248,655 miles (400,171 kilometers) from Earth before making their life-saving U-turn on Apollo 13.

 Artemis II’s astronauts are following the same figure-eight path since they are neither orbiting the moon nor landing on it.
-But their distance from Earth should exceed Apollo 13’s by about 4,000 miles (, 6400 kilometers).
+But their distance from Earth should exceed Apollo 13’s by more than 4,100 miles (6,600 kilometers).

 Artemis II’s Christina Koch said late last week that she and her crewmates don’t live on superlatives, but it’s an important milestone “that people can understand and wrap their heads around,” merging the past with the present and even the future when new records are set.